Katherine Goens | Jun 8, 2022

 You wouldn’t think a seasoned adventurer would be phased by the rain, but when the slippery roads of Tajikistan threw Paulo off his motorbike, he immediately knew this wasn’t an injury he could brush off.
 As he felt the bones move beneath his hip and leg in agonizing pain, he realized his trip would be cut short.

-Paulo stayed in the hospital to be monitored for another week, then Seven Corners arranged for him to stay in a local hotel, since he was ordered by the doctor to remain horizontal for seven more days.
-After his successful post-op appointment and the removal of his stiches, Seven Corners arranged his flight to London so he could be with family and recover for yet another week.
-Once Paulo felt strong enough to withstand the long flight back to his home in the British Virgin Islands (it was difficult to sit up right for long periods), he left London.
+Paulo stayed in the hospital to be monitored for another week, then Seven Corners arranged for him to stay in a local hotel since he was ordered by the doctor to remain horizontal for seven more days.
+After his successful post-op appointment and the removal of his stitches, Seven Corners arranged his flight to London so he could be with family and recover for yet another week.
+Once Paulo felt strong enough to withstand the long flight back to his home in the British Virgin Islands (it was difficult to sit upright for long periods), he left London.

 Paulo is an experienced traveler who has gone on adventures in South America, Europe and Africa annually for the past decade.
 He booked his trip with an established tour guide and took the necessary precautionary measures to remain safe, yet he still found himself in this devastating situation.

 Seven Corners travel insurance is there for the unexpected, yet entirely possible accidents that can occur while you’re away from home.
 Without insurance, Paulo would have been burdened with pricey medical expenses, the difficult task of arranging his own medical evacuation, and potentially a permanent disability.

 To learn more about Seven Corners Travel Medical, click here.